martin-ger/esp_wifi_repeater/README.md

 # Building and Flashing
 To build this binary you download and install the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk).
 Make sure, you can compile and download the included "blinky" example.

 Then download this source tree in a separate directory and adjust the BUILD_AREA variable in the Makefile and any desired options in user/user_config.h.
+Changes of the default configuration can be made in user/config_flash.c.
 Build the esp_wifi_repeater firmware with "make". "make flash" flashes it onto an esp8266.

 The source tree includes a binary version of the liblwip_open plus the required additional includes from my fork of esp-open-lwip. *No additional install action is required for that.* Only if you don't want to use the precompiled library, checkout the sources from https://github.com/martin-ger/esp-open-lwip .
 Use it to replace the directory "esp-open-lwip" in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk directory.
 This will compile a liblwip_open.a that contains the NAT-features.
 Replace liblwip_open_napt.a with that binary.